kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

     and the reserved flag values.
   - Testing: e2e_node configures host hugepages before applying reserved flags.
+- Reservation value exceeds actual system daemon hugepage consumption
+  - Detection: Pods fail to schedule despite the node having enough total hugepages to accommodate both system daemons and pod requests.
+  - Mitigations: Verify `--system-reserved` / `--kube-reserved` hugepages values match the actual daemon consumption and adjust accordingly.
+  - Diagnostics: Compare the configured reservation with observed daemon hugepage usage.
+  - Testing: None - this is an operational misconfiguration; kubelet has no visibility into how much hugepage memory a system daemon actually consumes.

 ###### What steps should be taken if SLOs are not being met to determine the problem?